 Before you can start your corporation, you must issue stock.
 First, you’ll want to figure out how much capital you’ll need to start your corporation.
 When you do, divide that number into stock shares and divide them among your company’s shareholders.
 Shares can be traded or sold.

 You can privately issue stock to founders, employees, private investors, and others or you can publicly issue stock that the general public can purchase.
 If you issue stock publicly, you’ll have to file quarterly reports with the U.S. Securities and Exchange Commission (SEC).

 You’ll have to include a record of each share you issue in your biennial report, so it’s also important to keep track of them in writing.

 We suggest studying New Mexico’s rules for issuing stock to get a better understanding of the process.

 New Mexico doesn’t require a general business license on the state level, but some counties and cities may require one.
 The other types of licenses and permits needed vary a great deal from business to business.
 Some different licenses you might need are:

 We recommend that all new business owners do their research to ensure they have the right business licenses and permits at the local, state, and federal levels.
 You can also hire a business, such as ZenBusiness, to conduct this research for you.

 Much like a Social Security number is unique to an individual with the federal government, an Employer Identification Number (EIN) is used to identify your unique corporation.
+They are also referred to as your Federal Tax Identification Number.
 Corporations are separate legal entities from their shareholders, so they need their own identification numbers.